NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Pura Vida — Latin America's safest democracy, top 30 global healthcare, territorial tax freedom, and two coasts of extraordinary nature Pura Vida — A Real Philosophy, Top 30 Healthcare — Better Than the USA, Safest Country in Central America are among the top reasons expats choose Costa Rica.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Costa Rica straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Costa Rica — straight to your inbox.